gpolyn/front-end-developer/README.md

 ### Replica links

+_Note: The current linked replica releases do not express best practices&mdash;later releases (see schedule below) will make the replicas responsive, etc._

 The React replica is live at [gpolyn.github.io/react-fha](https://gpolyn.github.io/react-fha); the code is at [github.com/gpolyn/react-ui-fha-multifamily](https://github.com/gpolyn/react-ui-fha-multifamily).

-The Angular replica is live at [gpolyn.github.io/angular-fha/](https://gpolyn.github.io/angular-fha), which a project page at [gpolyn.github.io/angular-ui-fha-multifamily/](https://gpolyn.github.io/angular-ui-fha-multifamily) discusses in detail.
+The Angular replica is live at [gpolyn.github.io/angular-fha](https://gpolyn.github.io/angular-fha), which a project page at [gpolyn.github.io/angular-ui-fha-multifamily](https://gpolyn.github.io/angular-ui-fha-multifamily) discusses in detail.

 (The sizemymultifamilyloan.com code is at [github.com/gpolyn/fha-multifamily](https://github.com/gpolyn/fha-multifamily), where `vendor/gems/sec223f_acquisition-0.0.1` and `vendor/gems/sec223f_refinance-0.0.1` express the roots of the business logic.)